 Lower LDL Cholesterol = Less Heart Disease, Death continued...

-and heart death rates were much lower during the time they were taking their medicine.
+This doesn't mean that the men should have stopped taking statins.
+Although five years of treatment offered a long-lasting benefit, the men's heart attack and heart death rates were much lower during the time they were taking their medicine.

 "This suggests to us that although the benefit of those years was not lost, one would continue to get benefit from taking the statins," Cobbe says.